 Production structure | Technology | Reduces errors and increases control |

-Logistics capacity | Storage and distribution | Ensures continuous supply |
+Logistical capacity | Storage and distribution | Guarantees continuous supply |

 Portfolio | Product variety | Meets different applications |

-Technical support | Service and documentation | Facilitates integration into processes |
+Technical support | Customer service and documentation | Facilitates integration into processes |